pingcap/docs/br/backup-and-restore-azblob.md

 #### Restore

-When restoring data using an access key, you need to specify `account-name` and `access-tier`.
+When restoring data using an access key, you need to specify `account-name` and `account-key`.
 You can specify the parameters in two ways:

 - Write the parameters information in URL parameters: